-The City will pay a portion of the project costs for the Phase #1 Improvements from proceeds of the Bonds.
-The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Phase #1 Improvements and be reimbursed in accordance with the Indenture and the Development Agreement.
-See "THE PHASE #1 IMPROVEMENTS - General," "THE DEVELOPMENT AGREEMENT" and "THE DEVELOPMENT - Development Plan".
+The City will pay a portion of the project costs for the Phase #2 Major Improvements from proceeds of the Bonds.
+The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Phase #2 Major Improvements and be reimbursed in accordance with the Indenture and the Development Agreement.
+See "THE PHASE #2 MAJOR IMPROVEMENTS - General," "THE DEVELOPMENT AGREEMENT" and "THE DEVELOPMENT - Development Plan".
 A portion of such costs in the amount of \$ is expected to be paid with proceeds of the Bonds.
-At delivery of the Bonds, the Developer expects to advance funds in the approximate amount of \$ (the "Developer Deposit") in order to pay for a portion of the costs of the Phase #1 Improvements, a portion of which shall be reimbursed to the Developer in the future pursuant to the Reimbursement Agreement (as defined below).
+At delivery of the Bonds, the Developer expects to advance funds in the approximate amount of \$ (the "Developer Deposit") in order to pay for a portion of the costs of the Phase #2 Major Improvements, which Developer Deposit shall not be reimbursed to the Developer.
 See "SOURCES AND USES OF FUNDS".